supratikbose/GPUGeodis/README.md

 # GPUGeodis: GPU based Geodesic Distance Transform Toolkit for 3D Images
 Geodesic transformation of images can be implementated with two approaches: fast marching and raster scan.
 Fast marching is based on the iterative propagation of a pixel front with velocity F [2].
 Raster scan is based on kernel operations that are sequentially applied over the image in multiple passes [3][4].
 In GeoS [5], the authors proposed to use a 3x3 kernel for forward and backward passes for efficient geodesic distance transform, which was used for image segmentation.
 DeepIGeoS [6] proposed to combine geodesic distance transforms with convolutional neural networks for efficient interactive segmentation of 2D and 3D images.
-As part of their work of DeepIGeoS [6], Guotai Wang et.al have provided a  cpp implementation of fast marching and raster scan for 2D/3D geodesic and Euclidean distance transforms and a mixture of them, and proivdes a python interface to use it in[1]. .[`If you use their CPP code, please cite their paper.`](https://ieeexplore.ieee.org/document/8370732)
+As part of their work of DeepIGeoS [6], Guotai Wang et.al have provided a  cpp implementation of fast marching and raster scan for 2D/3D geodesic and Euclidean distance transforms and a mixture of them, and proivdes a python interface to use it in[1]. [`If you use their CPP code, please cite their paper.`](https://ieeexplore.ieee.org/document/8370732)

 ![ranster scan](./data/ranster_scan.png)
 Raster scan for geodesic distance transform.
 Image from [5].